spofford999/software-engineering-summ-1/README.md

 To start working through the issues, initially this repository was cloned so it could be opened in VScode.
 This allowed for file creation, text editing and the de-bugging of code.
 VScode was used to write all coding elements for this project.

 #### Branch - Create HTML & CSS files and explanation of pull requests.
 The first issue for the project was to create the html and css file, as shown in Figure 7.
 Both the html and css file were created on a new branch within VScode called html-css.
 It was clearly named to help the future approver understand the issue being worked on.
 If the changes were not made on a new branch and instead on the main branch, there is a risk that there could be a bug in the code which would effect all the main code.
-By creating a separate branch allows the code to be reviewed before pushing the new features to the main code.
+By creating a separate branch allows the code to be reviewed before merging the new features to the main code.

 <br>
 <p align="center">